Lineup Magic - Captain's Reference

 Senior Players

 If you have more than two SL6+ players on your roster, you need to decide in advance which two will play on a given night.
-Putting up a third SL6+ player results in that player forfeiting their individual match while both skill levels still count toward the team total, a costly outcome for a preventable mistake.
+Putting up a third SL6+ player results in that player forfeiting their individual match, a costly outcome for a preventable mistake.

 10 Tips Ten Things That Make a Good Captain